 The Benz & Chang paintings are “fake vintage photos” rendered with watercolor and/or walnut ink.
 They are dreamlike and figurative.
 Most of the paintings appear to be photos from the early 20th century, and they reward a second or third look with details that can be easy to miss.
 Figures appear with twins, crowns, wings, ghost limbs, halos, odd lights and shadows.
 Using this imagery, Benz and Chang explore transformative life experiences such as facing fear, making life-changing decisions, grieving losses, having mystical experiences, or confronting mortality.

-Says Benz, “I see myself as a channel and believe that my job is to align myself with a larger creative impulse and also with the painting itself.
+Says Benz, “I see myself as a channel.
+My job is to align myself with a larger creative impulse, and also with the painting itself.
 I must add that I rarely do this perfectly.
-During the various steps of making a painting, I will ‘see’ something that belongs in the painting, and I do my best to add it.
-At times where the decision-making process breaks down, I consult a Magic 8-Ball for direction.
+During the various steps of making a painting, I will “see” something that belongs in the painting, and so I will add it.
+If the decision-making process breaks down, I consult a Magic 8-Ball for direction.
 The resulting paintings are dreamlike.”

 Chang is a fictional photography studio partner to Benz.
 He is a stuffed cat of the stuffed animal variety (not the taxidermy variety).
 Chang supplies the dark.